maximo-torterolo-ambrosini/avalith-first-practice/README.md

 # avalith-first-practice

 ### **Skiller name:** *Maximo Torterolo Ambrosini*
+### Warning: This project uses Node.js version: *>=v18.0.0* since it uses native fetch API that is not supported in previous versions without installing a dependency.
+Please install Node.js version >=v18.0.0 to run this project.

 This is the first practice project in Skill Factory by Avalith.
 Skill Factory is a Node.js Bootcamp.